augustjohnson/bos/docs/classes/FighterPMS.md

 ### Born to Fly (replaces Born to the Saddle):

-Starting at 3rd leve, you have a fly speed of 30ft.
-To use this speed, you must be in an environment with less than 1 Gravity (it does not work on the surface of Earth).
+Starting at 3rd level, you have a custom jetpack, which gives you a fly speed of 30ft in environments with less than 1G.

 Your mastery as a maneuverer becomes apparent.
 If you start Spiraling, you have advantage on saving throws to recover.